 Svelte is a good choice if you need a small and quick application developed by a small team of frontend developers, including beginners.
-Check out how to become a frontend developer.
+Enroll in Website Developer courses to learn how to become a frontend developer.

-Don't use Svelte for large project development because the framework isn't widely used, and you might not be able to find the necessary help and tooling in its small community.
+Don't use Svelte for large project development because this frontend framework isn't widely used, and you might not be able to find the necessary help and tooling in its small community.